BenjaminWills/java_learning/readme.md

 - Access Modifiers
 - Non-Access Modifiers

+### Access Modifiers

 a `public` class is accessable by ANY other class, whereas by default it is only accessable to classes in the same package.

 Attributes, methods and constructors we have a few more:

+- `public` - accessible to all classes
+- `private` - only accessible to declared class
+- `default` - only accessable in same class
+- `protected` - only accessable in subclasses and within the same package

+### Non Access Modifiers

+For classes we have:

+- `final` - makes class non inheritable
+- `abstract` - cannot create objects with this class

+For attributes and methods:

+- `final` - attributes/methods cannot be overwritten
+- `static` - attributes/methods belong to the class not the object
+- `abstract` - can only be used in an abstract class on methods.
+- `transient` - attributes and methods are skipped when seriealzin (compiling) the object containing them
+- `synchronized` - methods can only be accessed by one thread at a time
+- `volatile` - the value of an attribute is not cached thread-locally and is always read from memory